This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 The product p * q

-matches the modulus.
-We conclude that the prime factors
+matches the modulus, and the prime factors found here work

 :